malayh/tinyMQ/README.md

 - `__init__(host: str, port: int , topic: str)`
     - Initialize a connection as a Producer to a tinyMQ instance running on `host` and on `port`.
 It will write to a topic named `topic` which will be created if doenot exist already
 - `await init_conn()`
-    - This has to be called to make a connection becomes usable.
+    - This has to be called to make a connection usable.
     - Throws `ConnectionRefusedError` if unable to connect
 - `await send(message:str, id:int)`
     - Writes `message` to the topic connected to with id `id`